Updated: Jan 12

 It is not unusual to see wildlife in the canyon, especially in the morning or evening hours.
 Possible sightings include big game like moose, elk and deer, as well as smaller animals like rabbits and squirrels.
 Just something to keep in the back of your mind before you choose to bomb down the canyon.

 Emigration is a great ride to catch some beautiful scenery, escape the busy city traffic or get a mild workout on climbing some gentle hills.
 You’ll definitely want to pack a water bottle or two and a little bit of food on this ride as you head for the top.
 If you have any questions or comments feel free to leave them below or you can email me at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 And don’t forget to get outside and live a life of Adventure!